Evelyn Underhill: "The Mysticism of Plotinus" (1919)

-Nonetheless, Underhill notes, Plotinus and Neoplatonism were very influential among the mystics of Christianity (and Islam).
-St. Augustine the Church Father was himself deeply affected by Plotinus, and through him the western Church.
-[133–135, 137] So, too, was Dionysius (5th century, Syria), whose writings would also prove very influential.
-[133, 135] As well were others, e.g., Erigena [135], Dante [136], Ruysbroeck [136, 138], Eckhart [138], and Boehme [139].

 Worship (1936)

 In her preface, the author disclaims being "a liturgical expert".
 Neither is it her purpose to offer criticism of the different approaches to worship as practiced by the various religious bodies.
 Rather she endeavors to show "the love that has gone to their adornment [and] the shelter they can offer to many different kinds of adoring souls."
 She begins chapter one by declaring that "Worship, in all its grades and kinds, is the response of the creature to the Eternal: nor need we limit this definition to the human sphere. ...we may think of the whole of the Universe, seen and unseen, conscious and unconscious, as an act of worship."

 The chapter headings give an indication of their contents.